Turning 18

 The guardian advocate process has been specifically created by the state of Florida to meet the specific needs of adults with developmental disabilities (defined in the statute as being diagnosed with an intellectual disability, cerebral palsy, autism, spina bifida, Prader-Willi, Down or Phelan-McDermid syndromes).

-It is a streamlined version of the guardianship process that is easier to complete, and allows more freedom and civil rights for the adult with developmental disabilities.
-It is usually a better fit than the guardianship process unless the situation is severe.
+It is a streamlined version of the guardianship process that is easier to complete.
+It requires that the adult with developmental disabilities retain at least one right.
+It may be a better fit than the guardianship process unless the situation is severe.

 When can a guardian advocate petition be started?